 1. Where is Badimalika located?

 Badimalika is located in the Bajura district, which is in the far western region of Nepal.
-It lies at an altitude of approximately 4,200 meters and is known for its cultural significance, especially the Badimalika Temple, a sacred Hindu site dedicated to Goddess Malika.
+It lies at approximately 4,200 meters and is known for its cultural significance, especially the Badimalika Temple, a sacred Hindu site dedicated to Goddess Malika.

 2. What is the Badimalika Trek?